-Kendra’s shoulders slumped and she too wept.
+Kendra’s shoulders sagged and her heart ached.
 “Is this her hard journey then?” she said as Ellete stirred and raised a hand to touch her mother’s cheek.
 “We have to let her go?”

 “She will do great things with her powers in the darkness I foresee where the heavens tremble and Gaia falls.
 Fear not: you both will flourish and bear two more wonderful daughters and be with them at the End of All Things.
 Go with Hera and her family: let them shelter you and give you a new home.”

 She handed Hera her staff and bent down to lift Ellete effortlessly from Bordan’s unresisting arms.
 “Follow me, Hera: you can get their belongings from the car for them.
 I think they need a moment to themselves.”